Anne Frank Portrait Project

 Free To All

-Portraits Hung In The Stairwell Gallery for the month of June.
+Portraits Hung In The Stairwell Gallery.

 To honor Anne Frank’s memory, I have done an “age progression” of what she might have looked like on her 90th birthday.